rey-sudo/blacker/backend/service-docs/docs/service-ingest-api.md

 ## Consumers

-This service is **not public-facing**.
+This service is not public-facing.
 It is intended to be consumed by internal services such as:

 - service-feed